 The Commission on Gonzaga’s Response to the Catholic Sexual Abuse Crisis, formed in April 2019 by President Thayne M. McCulloh has issued its report, including key recommendations on actions the University should take moving forward.

-The purpose of the Commission is to identify, discuss and make recommendations regarding a set of formal actions the University should undertake in response to the clergy abuse crisis in the Catholic Church, and in light of the reality of priests with credible allegations of abuse who had ties to Gonzaga – including those who once lived at Cardinal Bea House.
+When formed in April 2019, the Commission was called to identify, discuss and make recommendations regarding a set of formal actions the University should undertake in response to the clergy abuse crisis in the Catholic Church, and in light of the reality of priests with credible allegations of abuse who had ties to Gonzaga – including those who once lived at Cardinal Bea House.

-The creation of the Commission is grounded in the following expressions of our identity as a Catholic, Jesuit and humanistic university:
+The Commission was grounded in the following expressions of our identity as a Catholic, Jesuit and humanistic university:

 - Commitment to the human dignity of every member of our community

 - Commitment to zero tolerance for sexual misconduct

 - Commitment to equal access to education, and solidarity with victims of abuse and neglect